Glyph-Games/FlashMap/README.md

 ## Language

-Currently FlashMap is developed and available only in French, but your contribution to port FlashMap into another language will be greatly appreciated.
+Currently FlashMap is developed and available only in French, but your contribution to translate FlashMap into another language will be greatly appreciated.

 ## Contributing